 First generation (GMT400; 1992–2000)

-The engines used were as follows.
-4.1 liter petrol (in-line, 6-cylinder) 155 hp and two 5.7-liter (V-shaped, 8-cylinder) 210 hp or 255 hp Diesel engine one with a volume of 6.5 liters (V-shaped, 8-cylinder, turbocharged) 180 hp There are two transmissions to choose from - a 4-speed automatic (4L60-E or 4L80-E) and 5-speed manual (5LM60).
+The following engines were used: 4.1 liter gasoline (in-line, 6-cylinder) with a capacity of 155 hp and two 5.7-liter (V-shaped, 8-cylinder) 210 hp or 255 hp Diesel engine one with a volume of 6.5 liters (V-shaped, 8-cylinder, turbocharged) 180 hp.
+There are two transmissions to choose from - 4-speed automatic (4L60-E or 4L80-E) and 5-speed manual (5LM60).

 Second generation (GMT800; 2000–2006)